The Twin Transition: Digitalization and the world of work

 Content

-The programme aims to bring together academic experts, public-sector practitioners, and social partners to provide multi-actor insights into how technological change and climate policy are navigated in practice.
-Designed as a collaborative and interdisciplinary learning space, the course encourages participants to critically reflect on how the digital and green transitions intersect, and how future labour markets may evolve in an era of accelerating technological and environmental change.
+The programme provides participants with the opportunity to present their own research and receive constructive feedback from peers and academic organisers, fostering an interactive learning environment.
+It brings together academic experts, public-sector practitioners, and social partners to offer multi-actor perspectives on digitalization and automation in practice.
+Designed as a collaborative and interdisciplinary learning space, the course encourages participants to critically reflect on the interdependencies and potential tensions between digital and green transformations, and on how future labour markets may evolve in an era of accelerating technological change and growing environmental constraints.

 Learning outcomes and competence